toohuman/jax-ant-arena/README.md

 JAX Ant Arena is a research tool for simulating simple pheromone-based ant colony dynamics.
 The simulation aims to capture the collective behavior of real (clonal) ant colonies, which exhibit strong clustering and state-switching dynamics modulated by an arrestant pheromone.

 Pheromones are modeled as a global, continuously increasing function influenced by the proximity of ants to one another.
 Notably, pheromones are not persistent in the environment; instead, their effect is immediate and global.
-The simulation leverages [JAX](https://github.com/google/jax) for efficient, vectorized multi-agent modeling.
+The simulation leverages [JAX](https://github.com/google/jax) for efficient, vectorised multi-agent modeling.

 ## Features
-- Fast, vectorized simulation of ant colony dynamics using JAX
+- Fast, vectorised simulation of ant colony dynamics using JAX
 - Adjustable simulation speed for rapid exploration
-- Real-time visualization with matplotlib
+- Real-time visualisation with matplotlib
 - Easily modifiable pheromone and behavioral parameters

 ## Quickstart